Systemized/CeriseNote/README.md

 # CeriseNote

 CeriseNote is a full-stack note-taking application built with the MEAN stack
-> Cerise because webapp is has the theme #de3163
+> Cerise because webapp has the theme #de3163
 - **Client:** Angular
 - **Server:** Express (Node.js)
 - **Database:** MongoDB Atlas